 Get the family excited about your next trip by letting them do some planning and trip dreaming!
 Give your kids the opportunity to look for destinations on line, have them research the location and accommodation options or let them do some on-line ‘window’ shopping for super-fancy camping gear and gadgets!

-Yes, no matter what you do, you and your family are probably still going to be disappointed by the cancelled plans.
-And, yes, there’s no telling when or if you’ll be able to do that same trip again.
-But, hopefully a few of these above suggestions will help bring smiles to you all and help you all still enjoy some family camping… even if you can’t actually get to the campsite!
+Hopefully a few of these above suggestions will help bring smiles to you all and help you enjoy some family indoor family camping… even if you can’t actually get to the campsite!

 Looking for more family camping reads?